Assassination of Julius Caesar: Aftermath

 The Second Triumvirate was ultimately unstable and could not withstand internal jealousies and ambitions.
 Antony detested Octavian and spent most of his time in the East, while Lepidus favoured Antony but felt himself obscured by both his colleagues.
 Following the Sicilian revolt, led by Sextus Pompey, a dispute between Lepidus and Octavian regarding the allocation of lands broke out.
 Octavian accused Lepidus of usurping power in Sicily and of attempted rebellion and, in 36 BC, Lepidus was forced into exile in Circeii and stripped of all his offices except that of Pontifex Maximus.
 His former provinces were awarded to Octavian.
 Antony, meanwhile, married Caesar's lover, Cleopatra, intending to use the fabulously wealthy Egypt as a base to dominate Rome.
 A third civil war subsequently broke out between Octavian on one hand and Antony and Cleopatra on the other.
 This final civil war culminated in the latter's defeat at Actium in 31 BC; Octavian's forces would then chase Antony and Cleopatra to Alexandria, where they would both commit suicide in 30 BC.
 With the complete defeat of Antony and the marginalisation of Lepidus, Octavian, having been restyled "Augustus", a name that raised him to the status of a deity, in 27 BC, remained as the sole master of the Roman world and proceeded to establish the Principate as the first Roman "Emperor".

 List of conspirators

-Most of the conspirators' names are lost to history and only about twenty are known.
+Of all the conspirators, only about twenty names are known.
 Nothing is known about some of those whose names have survived.
-The known members are:
+The known members are (leaders are highlighted in bold):